 After about 9 days in the finishing colony, your queen cells are nearing maturation.
 This can happen quicker in very hot weather so be prepared.

-We must remove the queen cells before the first one hatches.
-Otherwise, the first queen to hatch will kill the others inside their cells.
+We must remove the cells before the first one hatches.
+Otherwise, the first one to hatch will kill the others inside their cells.

 Grafting is a fun way to take part in queen rearing.
 It is a proven method that has been used for over 100 years.

 It is the easiest way to produce a lot of queen bees in a short period of time.
 However, it is not without some challenges.

 Rearing numerous queen bees is very resource demanding.
 The beekeeper must have the equipment needed and enough worker bees to stock those cell builders, finishing and mating nuc boxes.

 The process also involves a bit of hive manipulation in regards to moving bees from one box to another and moving frames around.
 Finding and moving tiny larva without damaging them can be difficult for many beekeepers.

 Using a Queen Rearing Kit